 Gas Supply Requirements

-- Gas meter capacity (whether it can deliver the required BTUs)
+- Gas meter capacity (is it capable of providing the needed BTUs)

-- Gas line size (may need upgrading from ½” to ¾” or even 1″ depending on length of run and BTU requirements)
+- Gas line size (can be upgraded to 3/4 or even 1″ in length of run and BTU needs)

-- Gas pressure at the appliance (typically 7″ w.c. for natural gas units)
+- Appliance gas pressure (usually 7″ w.c. on natural gas appliances)

 Maintenance Requirements

-Consider installing a water softener or scale inhibitor system if your area has very hard water, as this can significantly extend the life of your tankless unit and maintain its efficiency.
-Additionally, most manufacturers recommend annual inspection of venting systems, burners, and electronic components to ensure safe operation.
+You may want to consider a water softener or scale inhibitor system in the event that your water is very hard as this will greatly increase the life of your tankless unit and keep it efficient.
+Also, the majority of manufacturers suggest that venting systems, burners, and electronic parts should be checked on a yearly basis to provide safe use.

 Advanced Features Worth Considering